As PM May starts Brexit tour, deputy warns difficult to win parliament vote for now

 May has 314 active Conservative lawmakers in the 650-seat House of Commons and would need around 320 votes to ratify the deal.

-Even one of her allies, former defense secretary Michael Fallon, said on Tuesday he could not support it.
+Even one of her allies, former defence secretary Michael Fallon, said on Tuesday he could not support it.

 Fallon, who resigned last year after a journalist accused him of sexual harassment, told BBC radio negotiators should head back to Brussels to secure a better agreement, even if this meant postponing the leaving date for two or three months.